obvonage/deved-platform/content/blog/en/build-a-visual-regression-test-for-ui-components-using-playwright.md

 * How do we integrate and optimize our tests in GitHub actions?
 * And what about the development and debugging mode for the visual tests?

 I will go over these topics in the next article.
-In the meantime, you can take a look at our [repository](https://github.com/Vonage/vivid-3), our [playwright configuration](https://github.com/Vonage/vivid-3/blob/main/libs/components/playwright.config.ts) and [UI tests documentation](https://github.com/Vonage/vivid-3/tree/main/docs/ui-test) to see it in action.
+In the meantime, you can take a look at [our Vivid repository](https://github.com/Vonage/vivid-3), our [playwright configuration](https://github.com/Vonage/vivid-3/blob/main/libs/components/playwright.config.ts) and [UI tests documentation](https://github.com/Vonage/vivid-3/tree/main/docs/ui-test) to see it in action.